Shakinpandian/Exploratory_Data-Analysis---USA_accidents-from-2016---2021/README.md

 7.which weather has the most accidents in USA?

-8.Sow the highest accident in USA using Heatmap?
+8.Show the accident area in USA using Heatmap?

 # Importing Libaries Package